-Baseball season is in full swing and there’s no better place to experience it than New York State.
-Cooperstown is home base to America’s pastime with the National Baseball Hall of Fame and Museum, where you can take your little sluggers to the Hall of Fame Classic on May 26 or Hall of Fame Induction Weekend from July 24 to July 27, where Yankees own Derek Jeter will be inducted.
+Baseball fever starts anew each spring and there’s no better place to experience it than New York State.
+Cooperstown is the capital of America’s pastime with the National Baseball Hall of Fame and Museum, where you can take your little sluggers to the Hall of Fame Classic on May 23 or Hall of Fame Induction Weekend from July 24 to July 27, where Yankees own Derek Jeter will be inducted.
 Plan ahead if you want to attend Induction Weekend—hotels sell out well in advance.

-The Buffalo Bisons, an International League team and the Triple-A affiliate of the Toronto Blue-Jays, have been around in some form since 1877.
-With impressive attendance records, a game at Coca-Cola Field, one of the largest stadiums in minor league baseball, is sure to be a home run.
+The Buffalo Bisons, an International League team and the Triple-A affiliate of the Toronto Blue Jays, have been around in some form since 1877.
+With impressive attendance records, a game at Sahlen Field, one of the largest stadiums in minor league baseball, is sure to be a home run.
 Concessions include local classics like Sahlen’s hot dogs, Wardynski’s sausages, and Original Pizza Logs (kind of like a pizza egg-roll).

 Before and after the game: Just two blocks from the stadium is the Pierce-Arrow Museum with an impressive collection of automobiles and other vehicles from the 1900s to the 1960s.
-Even closer is the Black Button Distilling Tasting Room and Bottle Shop where you can learn the process behind their craft spirits (made with local NY grains), and yes, you can try them.
 A quick drive north takes you to Anchor Bar, where the Buffalo wing—the ultimate snack for sports fans—was invented back in 1964.

 Batavia, just 45 minutes from Buffalo, is one of the smallest cities in the country to host a professional baseball team.
 The Batavia Muckdogs play in the New York–Penn League at Dwyer Stadium and are the Short-Season Class-A affiliate of the Miami Marlins.
 The team name pays tribute to the regions’ mucklands—fertile soils that grow onions (nearby Elba calls itself “The Onion Capital of the World”)—and the feral dogs that may have roamed said mucklands before farmers tamed the land.

-Frontier Field will host 70 home games in the 2018 season for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins, is April 9 at Frontier Field.
-Summer holiday home games will be held on Memorial Day, Independence Day, and Labor Day.
-On Thursdays this season, the team will transform into the “Rochester Plates” for home games, as a tribute to Rochester’s local delicacy, the “Garbage Plate”, a beloved dish with home fries, french fries, macaroni salad, and baked beans topped with meats, spicy mustard, chopped onions, and hot sauce.
+Opening day for the Rochester Red Wings, an International League team and the top minor league affiliate of the Minnesota Twins, is April 9 at Frontier Field.
+Summer holiday home games will be held on Independence Day and Labor Day.
+On Thursdays this season, the team will transform into the “Rochester Plates” for home games as a tribute to Rochester’s local delicacy, the “Garbage Plate.”
+This beloved dish consists of home fries, french fries, macaroni salad, and baked beans topped with meats, spicy mustard, chopped onions, and hot sauce.

-Before and after the game: From Red Wings to Dancing Wings, explore the Dancing Wings Butterfly Garden at the Strong National Museum of Play, where kids can also sit on the stoop from Sesame Street and play “supermarket” in a toddler-sized Wegman’s.
-The whole family is welcome at Genesee Brewing Company, celebrating its 140th anniversary in 2018.
+Before and after the game: From Red Wings to Dancing Wings, explore the Dancing Wings Butterfly Garden at The Strong Museum, where kids can sit on the stoop from Sesame Street and play “supermarket” in a toddler-sized Wegman’s.
+The whole family is welcome at Genesee Brewing Company, founded more than 140 years ago.

 Before and after the game: Grab lunch or dinner at nearby restaurants like Curley’s Restaurant (tavern food and traditional Italian), The Sunset (fine-dining in a casual setting), or Parker’s Grille (with plenty of finger food for picky eaters).
 From Auburn, the Finger Lakes are at your fingertips—the Cayuga Lake Wine Trail, water sports on Owasco Lake, and fishing tours by Upstate Guide Services Inc. are just the beginning.